dceejay/RedMap/README.md

     msg.payload.command.map = {
         overlay:"myGeoJSON",
-        geojson:{ your geojson feature as an object }, opt:{ optional geojson options, style, filter, onEach, Feature, etc }
+        geojson:{ your geojson feature as an object }, opt:{ optional geojson options, style, filter, onEach, Feature, etc }, fit:true
     };

-see http://leafletjs.com/examples/geojson/ for more details about options
+The `fit` property is optional.
+If present the map will automatically zoom to fit the area relevant to the geojson. see http://leafletjs.com/examples/geojson/ for more details about options for opt.

+#### To add a new KML, GPX, or TOPOJSON overlay

+As per the geojson overlay you can also inject a KML layer or TOPOJSON layer.
+The syntax is the same but with either a `kml` property - containing the KML string - or a `topojson` property containing the topojson.

+    msg.payload.command.map = {
+        overlay:"myKML",
+        kml:"<kml>...your kml placemarks...</kml>"
+    };

+Again the `fit` property can be added to make the map zoom to the relevant area.

 #### To add a Velocity Grid Overlay